What is a Construction Certificate?

 - all “prior to issue of Construction Certificate” conditions of the development consent have been satisfied

-A construction certificate lapses at the same time as the development consent issued for the proposal, that is, after five years (unless otherwise noted on the Development Consent).
+A Construction Certificate lapses after five years, the same time as the Development Consent was issued for the proposal (unless otherwise noted on the Development Consent).

-Generally, the owner of the land is required to be the applicant for a Construction Certificate.
+The owner of the land is generally required to be the applicant for a Construction Certificate.

-In some circumstances, a lessee of the land or building may be the applicant; however it is recommended that you contact Council for further advice prior to lodgement of your application.
+In some circumstances, a lessee of the land or building may be the applicant.
+In this instance we recommended that you contact Council for further advice prior lodging your application.

 An Application for a Construction Certificate may be lodged at the same time as your DA or at any time after the lodgement of the DA.

-- two copies of structural details for the proposal, including footing and floor slab design, framing and bracing details and other details addressing relevant Building Code of Australia requirements
+- Structural details for the proposal prepared by a suitably qualified structural engineer.
+This detail should include footing and floor slab design, framing and bracing details and other details addressing relevant Building Code of Australia requirements.

+- General building specification.
 Specifications are a statement of building requirements describing the loading conditions, design practices, materials and finishes.
-Specifications are typically drafted by architect/draftsperson or specification booklets can be purchased from some newsagents
+Specifications are typically drafted by architect/draftsperson or specification booklets can be purchased from some newsagents.

 In addition to the above, some proposed works may require:

-- copies of Compliance Certificates relied upon, such as the engineers design certificate
+- Any Compliance Certificates relied upon, such as the engineers design certificate

 For the statutory requirements for a Construction Certificate, please see Part 8 – Construction Certificates – Environmental Planning and Assessment Regulation 2000.